The website www.sympany.ch cannot be displayed correctly. Please update your browser: https://browsehappy.com

 ► Basic insurance pays: CHF 420

-When the maximum contribution is reached, basic insurance covers 100% of the costs, including for branded medicines.
+When the maximum co-payment is reached, basic insurance covers 100% of the costs, including for branded medicines.

 More information on generics and branded medicines >